Understanding Headlight Lens UV Protectant Failure & Damage Progression

-95% of the time, headlight lens damage occurs on the exterior.
-Our proven methods restore clarity and rejuvenate aged lenses, ensuring lasting results for years, not weeks or months.
-Please note that each headlight is unique, and results may vary based on the extent of the damage.
+Approximately 95% of headlight lens damage occurs on the exterior surface.
+Brightman’s proven restoration methods are designed to correct this damage, restore clarity, and protect aged lenses — delivering results that last for years, not just weeks or months.
+Every headlight is unique.
+Processes and results may vary depending on the severity and type of damage; however, our tailored approach is to achieve the highest level of lasting clarity possible.

 -